Which of the following best describes the meaning of the anatomic... | Channels for Pearson+

 1

-Step 1: Begin by identifying the root word 'py/o' and recognize that it is a combining form used in medical terminology.
+Step 1: Begin by identifying the root word 'oste/o' in the anatomical term.
+In medical terminology, root words often describe the primary subject or structure being referred to.

-Step 2: Understand that 'py/o' specifically refers to pus, which is a thick fluid composed of dead white blood cells, bacteria, and tissue debris, often associated with infection.
+Step 2: Recall that 'oste/o' is derived from the Greek word 'osteon,' which specifically refers to bone.
+This root is commonly used in terms related to the skeletal system.

-Step 3: Eliminate the other options ('Pain', 'Fever', and 'Swelling') by considering their respective medical terms: 'algia' for pain, 'pyrexia' for fever, and 'edema' for swelling.
+Step 3: Compare 'oste/o' with other anatomical terms.
+For example, 'chondr/o' refers to cartilage, 'arthr/o' refers to joints, and 'my/o' refers to muscle.
+This helps differentiate 'oste/o' from other structures.

-Step 4: Confirm that 'py/o' is the correct term for pus by recalling its usage in medical contexts, such as 'pyogenic' (producing pus) or 'pyoderma' (skin infection with pus).
+Step 4: Understand the context in which 'oste/o' is used.
+It appears in terms like 'osteocyte' (bone cell), 'osteoporosis' (condition affecting bone density), and 'osteology' (study of bones).
+This reinforces its association with bone.

-Step 5: Conclude that the correct answer is 'Pus' based on the definition and elimination of incorrect options.
+Step 5: Conclude that the correct answer is 'Bone,' as 'oste/o' specifically refers to structures related to the skeletal system.

 Watch next